smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 > 🚧 WARNING
 >
 > Setting this environment variable will **COMPLETELY ERASE** your `evm_nodes` table on every boot and repopulate from the given data to nullify any runtime modifications.
+This is a temporary solution until this configuration can be defined in a file in the future.

 - Default: _none_